drduh/macOS-Security-and-Privacy-Guide/README.md

 Always encrypt files locally before backing them up to external media or online services.

 One way is to use a symmetric cipher with GPG and a password of your choosing.
+Files can also be encrypted to a public key with GPG, with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide).

 To encrypt a directory: